-The idea of a deck is appealing as it really is a very nice outdoor space to have, however if it is timber or wood decking and gets old and worn out in a couple of years, something needs to be done.
+The idea of a decking area is appealing as it is a fantastic and versatile outdoor space to have in the garden, however if it is timber or wood decking and gets old and worn out in a couple of years – something needs to be done.

 1. Picking a day

-Before the work of staining even begin, there is difficulty already.
-Staining timber decking requires the correct weather for at least 24 hours after staining has been completed (to include drying time) and this is if only one coat is needed.
-General recommendation is a cloudy day with moderate temperatures as applying stain in harsh direct sunlight can make it difficult to avoid lap marks since the stain will dry so quickly.
-It is difficult enough planning a day off your routine to do the work.
-Throw in the weather requirement, and it becomes quite challenging just deciding when to do it.
+Before the work of staining even begins, there may be a difficulty already… Staining timber decking requires the correct weather for at least 24 hours after staining has been completed (to include drying time) and this is only when one coat is needed.
+General recommendation is a cloudy day with moderate temperatures, as applying stain in direct sunlight can make it difficult to avoid lap marks since the stain will dry so quickly.
+It is tricky enough planning a day off your routine to do the work.
+Throw in the weather requirement, and it becomes quite challenging just deciding when to do it!

 2. Picking the correct staining material

-There are all sorts of staining material eg oil base, water base etc. The options for staining products is a minefield.
+There are many different types of staining materials (eg oil base, water base etc).
+The options for staining products can be minefield.
 It is a good idea to first test the type of paint that has been used on existing decking before deciding what to buy.
 To do this, try a patch test with Xylene or a standard thinner.
-This is an important step as different types of stain react differently on an existing surface that has been stained previously.
+This is an important step, as different types of stain react differently on existing surfaces that may have been stained previously.

-This is a crucial step which if not thought of, can ruin your day’s work quite a bit.
-It’s happened more than once: a homeowner stains himself into a corner.
-Better to start at the house and work outwards but you may have to change that plan as long as you finish at the stairs or at the end which you can exit the deck when finished with staining.
+This is a crucial step, where incorrect planning can ruin your day’s work.
+It has (of course) happened more than once: a homeowner stains himself into a corner – sandwiched between the freshly oiled deck and the adjoining house!
+Better to start at the house end first and work outwards.
+If you need to change plan, just make sure you finish at the stairs or at the end.
+This means you can exit the deck when the staining has been completed.

-There are easier options or methods but basically whichever you choose, there are downsides/difficulties.
+There are easier options or methods but basically whichever you choose, there are downsides and difficulties.
 Here’s what the expert at The Spruce says: